How Yoga Helps Reconnect Us to What Was Taken

 Yoga as a Bridge Home

 For me, as a yoga studio owner, this journey has been humbling.
 I used to feel a twinge of defensiveness when accusations of cultural appropriation arose.
 Now I see an opportunity for a deeper conversation.
 I often silently thank the Indian sages and practitioners who kept yoga alive and generously shared it with the world.
 Their gift became my lifeline.
-And I also quietly mourn what my own ancestors lost – the particular songs and dances that I will never know.
+And I also quietly mourn what my own ancestors lost, the particular songs and dances that I will never know.
 Both truths coexist.

-In the end, yoga is not a replacement for those lost European traditions – but it is a bridge.
-A bridge back to the body, which is where all spirit lives.
-A bridge toward wholeness, where we no longer split matter from spirit or carry shame for our humanity.
-Yoga does not belong to us white folks, but it has welcomed us in, and for that I am grateful.
 It has taught me to stand on my own two feet and feel the earth as sacred again.
-It has shown me how to bow (in namaste or child’s pose) with genuine reverence – something my stiff upper-lip culture had long forgotten.
+It has shown me how to bow (in namaste or child’s pose) with genuine reverence, something my culture had long forgotten.

-On my mat, I have felt moments of connection that transcend geography or lineage – moments that feel like coming home.
+On my mat, I have felt moments of connection that transcend geography or lineage, moments that feel like coming home.
 And perhaps that is the gentle truth I want to offer: home was never really gone.
 The sacred lives quietly in each of us, waiting for us to remember.
-We may travel far, to India or beyond, to find the key – but when we insert it and turn, the door that opens is our own.
+We may travel far, to India or beyond, to find the key, but when we insert it and turn, the door that opens is our own.
 Yoga has been my key, my gentle teacher.
 It helped me discover that the wholeness I sought was here all along, patiently awaiting my return.
+A way back to the body.
+A way forward to something more whole, where perhaps one day we can all, of every colour and creed, meet in the middle – healed, grounded, and truly home.